disksing/HodorGPT/README.md

 ### Credits

 - It's forking Wouter's work, so all credits go to him.
-- The site is running on vercel.
+- The site is running on CloudFlare.